mathewbushuru/unbeatable-tictactoe/README.md

 This project uses the `module pattern`.
 I recently learnt about it and made this simple project using it.
 [The module pattern](https://dev.to/tomekbuszewski/module-pattern-in-javascript-56jm) allows us to use and create encapsulation in our code as if we were using a language like Java.
 For example, our `renderBoard` is accessible outside the `Render` module as `Render.renderBoard()` while `_gameBoard` is only  visible inside it.
 Note that this module pattern is different from the modules introduced by ES6.

 For better user experience, the app is designed to be a Single Page Application like a  React/Vue app.
 The render methods manipulate the DOM dynamically when needed with no need for network reloads.
-Designing the app as an SPA also requires state management which is used for functionalities such as selected unbeatable/trivial difficulry, etc.
+Designing the app as an SPA also requires state management which enables us to have different difficulties, etc.

 ### Algorithm
 I designed two algorithms for the bot.
 A `minmax` algorithm for the unbeatable bot and a `random` algorithm for the trivial bot.